 If you want a fulfilling, successful career, consider one in heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.
+HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.

 There are several reasons why these careers are increasingly popular.
-One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
-It's also important to consider R-22 Freon® coolant, which impacts any system still using it.
-Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s driven an increase in new construction homes.
+One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
+It's also important to consider R-22 Freon® coolant, which affects old models.
+Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s spurred further growth in new construction homes.

 Is There a Shortage of HVAC Technicians?

-Qualified HVAC technicians are in high demand because of shrinking labor force within the industry.
-This discrepancy is the result of several factors, like a higher rate of retirement and competition from other industries.
-There are also more young people seeking college degrees rather than a licensed trade like HVAC.
+Experienced HVAC technicians are increasingly sought after because of shrinking labor force within the industry.
+This discrepancy is the result of several factors, including an aging workforce and competition from other industries.
+There are also more young people seeking college degrees instead of a licensed trade like HVAC.

 Is HVAC a Hard Career?

-• Work in awkward settings, like tight or messy spaces.
+• Work in uncomfortable settings, such as tight or messy spaces.

 • Work evenings, weekends and overtime during peak demand.